josephpaulk/jobboard/README.md

 # Techlahoma Job Board

-Initial implementation of the Techlahoma Job Board
+Node.js job board used to power Techlahoma Jobs

-# Installation
+## Installation

 Use Git to clone this app, then: